gohugoio/hugoThemesSiteBuilder/README.md

 **Answer:** We use Hugo Modules to manage the themes -- which is backed by Go Modules.
 If you have one or more tagged releases (e.g. `v1.0.0`), adhering to [Semantic Versioning](https://semver.org/), we will choose the last version within the current major version.
 To get rid of that warning you need to tag a new release and wait for us to rebuild the theme site.
 Note that for unversioned themes, the latest commit gets picked.

-**Question:** May I submit a theme whose repository is hosted at SourceHut (or any other platform for that matter), given that themes.txt contains links to Github and Gitlab?
+**Question:** May I submit a theme whose repository is hosted at SourceHut (or any other platform for that matter), given that themes.txt contains links to GitHub and GitLab?

 **Answer:** Yes, as long as the platform supports Go Modules.
 SourceHut does.
 If you are unsure whether or not Go Modules are supported, you may create a pull request and check if the build process succeeds.